Start date

 Admission Criteria

-- Creative Portfolio (Optional): Applicants may submit a PDF portfolio showcasing previous creative work (e.g., scripts, storyboards, photography, visual art, or other relevant projects) to further demonstrate their artistic potential.
+BA and Intermediate Diploma Applicants may submit a PDF with links to a portfolio of creative work (e.g., scripts, storyboards, photography, visual art, or other works) to help the evaluation committee better understand your artistic potential.

 Admission requirements, program structures, and program-specific requirements are subject to review and may be updated or changed at any time without prior notice.
 Applicants are advised to visit the program page at the time of admission for the most current information.